NCI-CGR/plco-analysis/docs/Preprocessing.rst

   *  most target installations should actually have some sort of copy of the 1000 Genomes data present already somewhere on their filesystem; however, this pipeline is not designed to support that as-is. it should be pretty easy to modify if you really want

+.. topic:: Debugging

+   This step in the process was the source of one of the weirdest bugs I've found during this development process.
+   I don't think it should ever come up again, but do run the `1KG_files-check`

 .. _`ldsc pipeline`: